 When you use Plumb’s™ for pet owner education, you can be confident that pet owners get all the information they need—and don’t need to rely on memory to recall the details.

 Already subscribed to Plumb’s™?
-Take a look at Plumb’s™ pet owner guides.
+Take a look at Plumb’s™ pet owner handouts.

-Think you could use Plumb’s™ guides in your practice?
+Think you could use Plumb’s™ handouts in your practice?
 Choose your Plumb’s™ plan today.

 - Kessels RP.
 Patients’ memory for medical information.
 J R Soc Med.
 2003;96(5):219-222.